lexicalunit/spellbot/CONTRIBUTING.md

 # Contributing

-This bot is developed for Python 3.7+ and it is built on top of the [`discord.py`](https://github.com/Rapptz/discord.py) library.
+This bot is a Python based Discord bot built on top of the [`discord.py`](https://github.com/Rapptz/discord.py) library.

 It uses [`poetry`](usage) to manage dependencies.
 To install development